 Alaafin, Aare Ona Kakanfo say Yoruba unity sacrosanct

-They spoke on Saturday in Oyo after Gani Adams installation as the 15th Aare Ona Kakanfo of Yorubab land.
+They spoke on Saturday in Oyo after Gani Adams installation as the 15th Aare Ona Kakanfo of Yorubaland.

 Adams was installed 19 years after the demise of the 14th Aare Ona Kakanfo, the businessman and politician Chief MKO Abiola.